Exploring Compositional Generalization (in COGS/ReCOGS_pos) by Transformers using Restricted Access Sequence Processing (RASP): Appendix

-For the vocabulary we used the \citep{klinger2024compositionalprogramgenerationfewshot} description of COGS in their utilities\footnote{\begin{footnotesize}\href{https://github.com/IBM/cpg/blob/c3626b4e03bfc681be2c2a5b23da0b48abe6f570/src/model/cogs\_data.py\#L523}{https://github.com/IBM/cpg/blob/ c3626b4e03bfc681be2c2a5b23da0b48abe6f570 /src/model/cogs\_data.py\#L523} \end{footnotesize} } (same input as ReCOGS) (NOT using their CPG solution or model anywhere) in constructing our RASP vocabulary and part-of-speech or verb-type embedding/mapping.
+For the vocabulary we used the \citep{klinger2024compositionalprogramgenerationfewshot} description of COGS in their utilities\footnote{\begin{footnotesize}https://github.com/IBM/cpg/blob/ c3626b4e03bfc681be2c2a5b23da0b48abe6f570 /src/model/cogs\_data.py\#L523\end{footnotesize}} (same input as ReCOGS) (NOT using their CPG solution or model anywhere) in constructing our RASP vocabulary and part-of-speech or verb-type embedding/mapping.

 We are focused on structural, not lexical generalizations, so same as in \citep{klinger2024compositionalprogramgenerationfewshot} we include all words occurring anywhere in the upstream (Re)COGS "train.tsv" (including "exposure" rows, though would not change results qualitatively to omit the very few words only occurring in exposure examples).
-We also include two words in our vocab/embedding as common nouns accidentally left out of train.tsv vocabulary by the COGS author: "monastery" and "gardner" (only included in their train\_100.tsv and dev.tsv not also in train.tsv, but present in test/gen), a decision affecting just 22 or 0.1\% of generalization examples so would not affect any conclusions qualitatively.
-See also the discussion on COGS Github with the COGS author at \href{https://github.com/najoungkim/COGS/issues/2\#issuecomment-976216841}{https://github.com/najoungkim /COGS/issues/2\#issuecomment-976216841} .
+For RASP-for-ReCOGS only, we also include two words in our vocab/embedding as common nouns accidentally left out of train.tsv vocabulary by the COGS author (COGS vocab is used by ReCOGS): "monastery" and "gardner" (only included in their train\_100.tsv and dev.tsv not also in train.tsv, but present in test/gen), a decision affecting just 22 or 0.1\% of generalization examples so would not affect any conclusions qualitatively.
+For RASP-for-COGS which was started after RASP-for-ReCOGS, we considered these words out-of-vocabulary to be more conservative.
+See also the discussion on COGS Github with the COGS author at \href{https://github.com/najoungkim/COGS/issues/2\#issuecomment-976216841}{https://github.com/najoungkim/COGS/issues/2 \#issuecomment-976216841}.

 For training the baseline Transformers from scratch with randomly initialized weights using gradient descent for comparison with RASP predictions, we use scripts derived from those provided by \citep{Wu2023}\footnote{\begin{footnotesize}\href{https://github.com/frankaging/ReCOGS/blob/1b6eca8ff4dca5fd2fb284a7d470998af5083beb/run\_cogs.py}{https://github.com/frankaging/ReCOGS/blob/ 1b6eca8ff4dca5fd2fb284a7d470998af5083beb/run\_cogs.py}